 Counter conditioning can help ease your dog’s fear and increase their enjoyment of riding in the car.
 Anxiety and discomfort may also be related to motion sickness, so talk to your veterinarian to see if an anti-nausea medication may be helpful.

 Desensitize Them To the Grooming Feeling

 Grooming often includes handling sensitive areas, including the muzzle, eyes, ears, paws, tail, rear, and groin.
 Desensitization can help your dog stay calm with different types of touching.
-Try working with your dog at home to get them used to being handled before you take them to the groomer and reward your pup with a treat during or immediately after giving the cue.
+Try working with your dog at home to get them used to be handled before you take them to the groomer and reward your pup with a treat during or immediately after giving the cue.
 If your dog is sensitive in areas like the ear or paws, start by touching them on an area where it’s less sensitive, such as the shoulder, and gradually move toward the paw with a gentle touch.
 Give your dog a treat after giving the cue and touching the area.
 Keep training only while your dog is calm, relaxed, and receptive.

 Make The Groomer's a Fun Place To Go

 Ask your groomer if you can do a training visit without any grooming being done.
 Instead, combine being in the parking lot or lobby with events your dog likes, such as play, treat training, or going on a walk.
 Use the visit to get your dog accustomed to the sights and sounds of the groomer, including the noise of the clippers or dryers, and to practice being lifted on and off the grooming table.
 Be sure to follow up with lots of treats, so that your dog learns to associate the groomers with good things.